Niodus/devops-docs/docs/best-practices/continuous-planning/agile-development/retrospectives.md

+---
-# Retrospectives
+title: Retrospectives
+summary: What is an Agile retrospective?
+author: Scott McCarthy
+date: 18/08/2022
+---

 ## What is an Agile retrospective?

 An Agile retrospective is a meeting that's held at the end of an iteration in Agile software development.
 During the retrospective, the team reflects on what happened in the iteration and identifies actions for improvement going forward.
 The aim of a retrospective is to:

 1. Continually learn from our engagement, improving our ability to deliver value to our customers.
 1. Involve everyone in the learning and improvement.
-1. The dev team and *the larger org* learn from each engagement.
+1. The dev team and _the larger org_ learn from each engagement.

 ## Evidence and Measures